 Nursery admissions are processed at De Beauvoir Primary School.
 Application forms and more information about our Early Years Classroom can be collected from the main school office.

-From September, we will be combining Nursery and Reception and will have a new Early Years classroom.
-An Early Years Classroom, combining Nursery and Reception children, allows for high quality interactions between peers.
+Our Early Years classroom combines Nursery and Reception children, supporting high quality interactions between peers.
 It allows for the development of the prime areas, increased levels of well-being, self-regulation, independence and resilience.
 For Nursery aged children, skills and learning are demonstrated and supported by older peers, providing modelling and mentoring, as well as helping with the development of language, peer interaction and social communication.

 Applications for Nursery are processed by the school, and applications can be collected from the main office.
 We accept applications for September, January and April starters.
 If more children apply for a nursery place at a particular school than there are places available we will allocate places according to how many are available.